How to select the right Child Adoption Agency?

 Ask about the qualifications and experience of the person who interviews the family and visits their home.
 And ask what type of verification they get about the adoptive family's health, employment, and income.

 Ask the agency what role you, the birth parent can have in selecting the adopting family.
 Ask if you have the choice of meeting and selecting the family.
 And ask if you have a choice about getting pictures and updates regarding your baby.

 Make sure the agency goes over all your options and not just what they offer.

 Finally, eliminate anyone who pressures you to work with them or pushes you to see family profiles or meet a family before you have had time to think through the process.

 Adoption Services is a fully licensed non-profit adoption agency that helps birth mothers living in any state in the U.S. The Agency can also help a U.S. citizen living in any foreign country.
 Adoption Services has helped over 9000 birth parents and families.
-Feel free to contact us if you have any questions or if you want our guidance or help.
-We can make sure your child is placed with the perfect family, your rights are protected, and that you receive all the financial assistance, medical and other types of help that the law allows.
-There is never any fee to you as a birth parent whether you work with our agency or decide to look elsewhere.
-Please visit the link "Ways we can help you".
+Feel free to contact us or call (toll-free 1(800)943-0400) if you have any questions or if you want our guidance or help.
+All calls are confidential and there is never any obligation or cost to you for our help.